Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 6. In the **Magma Maze**, at the start of **Chapter 16**, progress through the level until you see a big skull with a spiral on its nose you can latch into.
 You'll enter **Hidden Place 12**, where you can find a Golden Pumpkin after defeating all the enemies.
 7. In **Spiral Hill**, at the entrance go to the left to find a gate with an handle.
 Crank the handle until it's open to get in **Hidden Place 14**.
 Defeat all the enemies and you'll earn a Golden Pumpkin.
 8. This one is in the **Hinterlands**, so pay attention to where to go: at the entrance of this area, go north, then north-east of Mr. Hyde.
 You should see an entrance in front of you.
 Go in front of it, then go all the way right into a tiny path.
 Destroy all the traps in this area to get the Golden Pumpkin.
-9. Can be bought from the Witches' Shop for 7.500 Souls.
+9. Can be bought from the **Witches' Shop** for 7.500 Souls.
-10. After buying the first Golden Pumpkin in the Witches' Shop, another one will be available to be bought for 15.000 Souls.
+10. After buying the first Golden Pumpkin in the **Witches' Shop**, another one will be available to be bought for 15.000 Souls.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248751.png">